Arison7/SDE-Chess/README.md

 #### b. **Observer Pattern**

-- **Usage:** The `Board` class maintains a list of observers, such as the `GameLogger`, which are notified of changes to the board (e.g., after a piece is moved).
+- **Usage:** Lets the game notify other parts, like a logger, whenever something changes on the board.
-- **Benefit:** Promotes decoupling between the board and any components that need to observe and react to changes, such as logging or UI updates.
-This pattern enables real-time updates without tightly coupling components.
+- **Benefit:** Keeps different parts of the game connected without mixing up their responsibilities.
 - **Code Example:**

   ```java